pHequals7/In-the-News/listings.md

 # In-the-News
-A Compilation of my appearances in newspapers and magazines
+A Compilation of my appearances in online newspapers and magazines